bbq-all-stars/bitrise-step-google-play-rollout/README.md

 The reason for using Puppeteer instead of Google Play Console API for rollout is that draft app does not support Google Play Console API for rollout. ref. https://github.com/fastlane/fastlane/discussions/18293

+This step has some functions:
+* Log in Google account with two step verification.
+* Access Google Play Console page and rollout an app using puppeteer.
+* If some warnings show on "release review" page, the step cancel rollout.
+    * You can be enable of "Ignore warining" option.
+* Take screenshot of "release review" page.
+    * You can change an screenshot size.
+* You can choose a rollout track from "Open testing", "Closed testing" or "Internal testing".

 ## How to use this Step

 Can be run directly with the [bitrise CLI](https://github.com/bitrise-io/bitrise),